Tapping Into Healing - A Conversation with Jennifer Groebe on Energy Psychology

 About Jennifer Groebe

 Jennifer Groebe is a licensed clinical social worker in private practice in the San Francisco Bay Area, specializing in Energy Psychology, trauma recovery, and chronic pain management.
-She is certified in multiple Energy Psychology modalities and has been supporting clients for over 20 years.
-To learn more about Jennifer's work, visit [insert website/contact info].
+She is certified in multiple Energy Psychology modalities and has been supporting clients for over 20 years and a volunteer at Charlotte Maxwell Clinic.
+To learn more about Jennifer's work, visit https://www.jennifergroebe.com.

 About Love Letters to Our Bodies